tensorflow/transform/docs/api_docs/python/tft/scale_to_0_1_per_key.md

 * <b>`elementwise`</b>: If true, scale each element of the tensor independently.
 * <b>`key_vocabulary_filename`</b>: (Optional) The file name for the per-key file.
     If None, this combiner will assume the keys fit in memory and will not store the analyzer result in a file.
-If '', the "uniques" scope name in the context of this graph will be used as the file name.
+If '', a file name will be chosen based on the current TensorFlow scope.
 If not '', it should be unique within a given preprocessing function.
 * <b>`name`</b>: (Optional) A name for this operation.